minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 About 60% of the representatives in the latest roll-call vote were also present in earlier votes and could be matched using their IDs.
 For the remaining 40%, matching had to rely solely on first names, last names, party affiliations, and state representations.
-This approach led to several merging errors, which will be detailed more in @merging.
+This approach led to several merging difficulties, which will be detailed more in @merging.

 Considering these circumstances, utilizing one of the many other roll-call data providing websites, such as Govtrack US, Congress.gov and C-Span would have been